-Along with CTR, Google’s RankBrain also looks at other user experience signals such as engagement and bounce rate.
-Using Google Analytics, you can find the engagement metrics for your site’s and each post’s bounce rate.
+Along with CTR, Google’s RankBrain also tracks other user experience signals such as engagement and bounce rate.
+Using Google Analytics, you can find the engagement metrics for your site’s posts and pages.

-Once you’ve found the bounce rate in Google Analytics, you can now work on reducing it.
-There are several ways to lower the bounce rate.
-A good starting point is by optimizing your content and pushing important information to the top.
+After using Google Analytics to track engagement, you can now work on improving it.
+A good starting point is optimizing your content and pushing important information to the top.

-You can even break up your content into smaller chunks and create a table of content, so people can easily find what they’re looking for.
+You can even break up your content into smaller chunks and create a table of contents.
+That way, people can easily find what they’re looking for.
 Adding videos and using high-quality images can also increase user engagement.

-Check out this guide to reduce bounce rate and boost your conversions.
+Check out this guide for how to reduce bounce rate and boost your conversions.

 5. Identify and Fix Broken Links

 Visitors that come across broken links will feel frustrated that they couldn’t access the content they wanted, and it prevents Google from properly crawling your site.

-Broken links make for a bad user experience and cause visitors to bounce off your site and never return.
+Broken links can cause visitors to bounce off your site and never return.
 This means you lose out on a customer and any potential revenue they would have brought.
 And, as if that isn’t enough, you may also take a hit on your search rankings.

-Backlinks are an important Google ranking factor, and they provide a vote of confidence that your website is trustworthy.
+Backlinks are a super important Google ranking factor.
+They serve as a vote of confidence that your website is trustworthy.

-You can track outbound links in Google Analytics by using ExactMetrics.
-And to view them in WordPress, go to ExactMetrics » Reports » Publishers and then view your Top Outbound Links.
+You can track outbound links in Google Analytics to improve your SEO with ExactMetrics.
+To view them in WordPress, just go to ExactMetrics » Reports » Publishers and then view your Top Outbound Links.

 This report shows you up to 50 of the most clicked links that lead to an external website, including the number of total clicks.

-After identifying your most clicked outbound links, you can now reach out to these websites and form a partnership to get backlinks.
+After identifying your most clicked outbound links, you can reach out to those websites and form a partnership to get backlinks.

 There are different ways you can build a partnership.
-For instance, you could do guest posts, work on a content collaboration, write a case study, and more.
+For instance, you can do guest posts, work on a content collaboration, write a case study, and more.

 7. Find More Backlink Opportunities

-Another way of using Google Analytics to get more backlinks for your site is by looking at the top referral sources.
-These are websites that are linking your content and sending traffic your way.
+Another way of using Google Analytics to get more backlinks for your site is by looking at your top referral sources.
+These are websites that are already linking your content and sending traffic your way.

-ExactMetrics makes it simple to see your top traffic sources right in WordPress.
-You can find them under Top 10 Referrals in the Overview report.
+ExactMetrics makes it simple to see your top referral sources right in WordPress.
+You can your Top 10 Referrals in the Overview report.

 Use these Google Analytics metrics to boost your site’s SEO by identifying top-performing content and creating new posts using similar topics.
-Adding similar content types can help you find new keywords to optimize on your website and boost your organic traffic.
+Adding similar content types can help you find new keywords that will optimize your website and increase organic traffic.

 9. Create Content Relevant to Your Audience

-When it comes to creating content, tracking visitor demographics, and interest is a great way to use Google Analytics to boost SEO.
+When it comes to creating content, tracking visitor demographics and interests is a great way of using Google Analytics to improve your SEO.

 First, identifying the country or region your visitors are from can help you optimize your site’s language.
-More specifically, you’ll know what languages you should translate your website in.
+More specifically, you’ll know what languages your website needs to be translated into.

-This makes it easier for visitors from that region to engage with your content, reduce bounce rate, increase your search engine visibility, and boost organic traffic to ultimately improve SEO rankings.
+Translating your website makes it easier for visitors from various regions to engage with your content.
+In turn, this will reduce bounce rate, increase your search engine visibility, and boost organic traffic to ultimately improve SEO rankings.

-If you’re using ExactMetrics, you can easily see the countries your site traffic is coming from with the Overview report.
+If you’re using ExactMetrics, you can easily see the countries your site traffic is coming from in the Overview report.

-With a clear picture of your visitors’ interests, you can find new keywords to target, create content, and promote products tailored to them.
+With a clear picture of your visitors’ interests, you can find new keywords to target, expand your relevant content, and promote products tailored to your audience’s interests.

 Well, search engines don’t like slow pages either.
 Google has repeatedly emphasized the importance of speed in its algorithm.
 They’ll rank sites with slow load times lower in search results, making it even harder to get visitors to your website.
 And remember, performance on mobile devices is just as important!